MobileFirstLLC/doucheblock/.github/DOCS.md

 ## How does it work?

 <img src="https://raw.githubusercontent.com/MobileFirstLLC/doucheblock/master/.github/preview.gif"
-alt="system diagram" style="background:#ddd; border:2px solid #555; box-shadow:6px 6px 0 #0004; border-radius:12px; width:500px; display:block; max-width:90%; margin:4rem auto"/>
+alt="system diagram" style="background:#ddd; border:2px solid #555; box-shadow:6px 6px 0 #0004; border-radius:12px; width:500px; display:block; max-width:90%; margin:4rem auto 6rem auto"/>

 After installation, the extension runs in the browser tab whenever user navigates to twitter.com.

-In-tab content script observes the timeline and looks for patterns matching a twitter handle.
+In-tab content script (called AutoBlocker) observes the timeline and looks for patterns matching a twitter handle.
 When it has discovered a sufficient number of handles, it sends a message to Token module running in the background context.